BlasBenito/collinear/README.md

 )
 ```

-The function returns a named list when more than one response is
+The function returns a named list of vectors with predictor names when
-provided, and a character vector otherwise
+more than one response is provided, and a character vector otherwise.
+The predictor names are returned in the same order as the preference
+order.
+Then, when `response` is provided, the output of `collinear()`
+contains non-collinear variables ordered by the strength of their
+univariate association with the `response`.
+Otherwise the predictors are
+ordered from lower to higher multicollinearity with all other
+predictors.

 ``` r
 selection